 This group meets on the 1st and 3rd Monday of the month at 6 pm in the Multicultural Center.
 For more information, contact Angie Wellman.

 The Latino First Year Cohort is offered to first year and transfer students.
 It is also an excellent resource for students who are looking to build a community.
 The cohort meets every Thursday at 7 pm in the Multicultural Center, located at the Ohio Union.
 This program exists to build community and engage Latino students on their social, support and educational experiences.
 If you would like more information, email Indra Leyva.

-Looking to make friends and learn more about yourself and others?
-Join us!
-No need to RSVP.
-Just show up!
-If you would like more information, email Angie Wellman.
+Wondering about how to to make friends and learn more about yourself and others?
+Join us or check out a student organization!
+If you would like some help in finding a group that is right for you, email Angie Wellman.